baetyl/baetyl-docs-en/docs/develop/install.md

 # After successful execution, it will return the successfully established baetyl-cloud process number
 ```

-After successful execution, you can operate baetyl-cloud API through http://0.0.0.0:9004.
+After successful execution, you can operate baetyl-cloud API via *http://0.0.0.0:9004*.
 ### 4. Create and install edge node

 Call the RESTful API to create a node.